iicebergg/SOLace/README.md

 ## Copyright Notice
 SOLACE is licensed under the AGPL-3.0 license.
 It contains adapted content that is copyrighted by the Virginia Department of Education. **All source code is licensed under AGPL-3.0, but the material of the questions themselves is not.** Official VDOE questions are credited with the following acknowledgement:
 > Adapted from “*Source Name*” © Commonwealth of Virginia Department of Education.
 All rights reserved.
 Reproduced by permission.

----

-Dedicated to Prabhas Yerra.
-Thank you for always believing in me, and I know you're out there making your dreams come true, too.